upsilun/KKUerAcademicCalendar/README.md

 This website is a personal project and not an official representation of **King Khalid University**.
 Dates and information may change; please refer to official university sources for the most up-to-date information.

-We hope you find this platform useful for managing your academic schedule at KKU.
+I hope you find this platform useful for managing your academic schedule at KKU.
 Feel free to share it with your fellow students! 📚